varksh05/DateArithmetic/README.md

      getDate -> toUnivno -> toDay

-# To Add or Subtract a date to arrive at new date
+# To Find a new date

-     getDate -> toUnivno (returns integer d).
-     Add/Subtract a number to/from d. positve for addition or negative for Subtraction newDate = d + anynumber;
-     toDate(newDate) -> putDate
+     getDate, Integer -> toFindNewDate  -> putDate

-# To get Difference between two Dates

-     d1 = getDate
-     d2 = getDate
-     daysBetweenDates(d1,d2)

-    (or)

-     d1 = getDate -> toUnivno
-     d2 = getDate -> toUnivno
-     daysBetweenDates(d1,d2)

 # To get Dates and Sort Dates

      get Multiples Value in String Arrays
      sortDate(String a[])

 # getDate Methods
-  You can get Dates from various Formats. getDate Methods takes *String Value* as arguments. getDate Methods returns in *Integer Array Values*.
+  You can get Dates from various Formats. getDate Methods takes *String Value* as arguments. getDate Methods returns in *Integer Array Values*.If Invalid Date is given it  returns a *array "b" with a value of {0, 0, 0}* .

     int[] getDateDDMMYYYY(String strDate)  01/02/2010